oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 **Project Description:**

-Currently, topics in Oppia contain a list of skills that they teach, and these skills are grouped into “subtopics” (like “Adding Fractions”), each with its own revision card (or “subtopic page”).
+Currently, topics in Oppia contain a list of skills that they teach, and these skills are grouped into subtopics (like 'Adding Fractions'), each with its own revision card (or 'subtopic page' in the backend).
 Subtopic pages were originally implemented as a single rich-text editor (RTE) component, but given their length in practice, this was a mistake since it means that they are too big to be translated easily.
-Additionally, skill descriptions (“concept cards”) and subtopic pages can include worked examples, but worked examples were incorrectly implemented as a field on the skill model.
+Additionally, both skill descriptions and subtopic pages can include worked examples, but worked examples were incorrectly implemented only as a field on the skill model.
 Experience has shown that worked examples would be better implemented as a rich-text component instead, since this gives more flexibility in where they are placed and allows them to be used in other contexts like the subtopic pages.

 The aim of this project is therefore to clean up some of this incorrect modelling and fix the representation of subtopic pages and worked examples, while also ensuring that they are easily translatable.